 Ingrid Bergman played the role of Deborah, Simon Harford’s patrician mother.
 The production that opened at the Ahmanson Theater in Los Angeles in the spring of 1967 moved to ‘Broadhurst Theatre’ in New York City in the fall of the same year.
 Colleen Dewhurst, and Arthur Hill had the other two leading roles.
-The play had its world premiere at Dramaten in 1962 under the direction of Stig Torsslow, the other O’Neill specialist in Sweden who was also our second theater director in Malmö.
+The play had its world premiere at Dramaten in Stockholm in 1962 under the direction of Stig Torsslow, the other O’Neill specialist in Sweden, besides Karl-Ragnar Gierow, and who was also our second theater director in Malmö 1947-1950.

 The play had been left unfinished and in an unplayable form of over ten hours playtime.
 Wikipedia says: “Against his wishes, O’Neill’s widow, Carlotta Monterey, authorized Karl Ragnar Gierow of the Swedish Royal Dramatic Theater to turn the unfinished work into an acting version”.
 However, I am not quite sure that this is correct.
-Via other sources I have read, O’Neill changed his mind during the very last days of his life.
+From other sources I have read, it appears that O’Neill changed his mind during the very last days of his life.

 Be that as it may.
 Gierow carried out the tremendous work of trimming the play down to a playable four hours.
 He had in fact done the same thing for the O’Neill play I saw at Dramaten (as the Royal Dramatic Theater is usually nicknamed in Sweden) in 1956, ‘A Long Day’s Journey Into Night’.
 Gierow was at the time the director of Dramaten and he personally had frequent discussions about those plays i with Carlotta Monterey O’Neill, Eugene’s widow.